xcart/xc5-manual/en/setting_up_x-cart_5_environment/speeding_up_your_store.md

 ```

 Alternatively, you can adjust these settings in the MySQL configuration file.
 A good article explaining each aspect of Query Cache configuration is available at [http://dev.mysql.com/doc/refman/5.7/en/query-cache-configuration.html](http://dev.mysql.com/doc/refman/5.7/en/query-cache-configuration.html)

+### Step 7\.
+Install native mbstring extension (PHP)

+Though X-Cart has [Symfony mbstring polyfill](https://github.com/symfony/polyfill), it works slower than with the native extension (especially if the "Send PDF versions of the invoices in the attachment" option is enabled).
+[Installing native mbstring extension](http://php.net/manual/en/mbstring.installation.php) can greatly speed up your store during certain operations.

 ## More tips and tricks for performance optimization
 On October 25th, 2016, X-Cart held a [Speed & Security Webinar](https://blog.x-cart.com/webinar-x-cart-security-and-performance-optimization.html "Speeding up your store") where Alex Dyachkov, head of X-Cart's Tech support and Hosting Departments, provided some valuable tips on speeding up your web store and handling securitiy.
 Below we have provided a recording of this webinar: